-Solicitors currently enter the profession through a range of routes [https://jobs.sra.org.uk/become-solicitor/admission/pathways-qualification/].These are:
+Solicitors currently enter the profession through a range of routes [https://jobs.sra.org.uk/trainees/admission/admission-criteria/].
+These are:

-- Taking a traditional law degree or a non-law degree and the common professional examination, followed by the Legal Practice Course (LPC) and then a Period of Recognised Training (PRT). - Qualifying as a solicitor under the Qualified Lawyers Transfer Scheme (QLTS). - Applying as a registered European lawyer (conditions apply).
+- Taking the SQE (as this started in September 2021, there are no admission figures yet). - Taking a traditional law degree or a non-law degree and the common professional examination, followed by the legal practice course (LPC) and then a period of recognised training (PRT). - Qualifying as a solicitor under the Qualified Lawyers Transfer Scheme (QLTS). - Applying as a registered European lawyer (conditions apply).
 Following the UK's exit from the EU in 2020, only Swiss lawyers have been able to qualify through this route from January 2021. - Applying as a solicitor already admitted in Northern Ireland or Ireland. - Qualifying as a Chartered Legal Executive and then going on to take the LPC. - Applying as an assistant justice's clerk (conditions apply). - Equivalent means.
 This allows individuals to qualify by showing they have met our requirements for a particular stage of training by demonstrating that they have equivalent experience.

-The table below show the number of individuals that joined the profession from each route from 2013 to 2020.
-The total number of new solicitors entering the profession has remained steady over the pasts even years, at around 6,500 per year.
+The table below shows the number of individuals that joined the profession from each route from 2013 to 2021.
+The total number of new solicitors entering the profession has remained steady over the past five years, at around 6,800 per year.
+The number of RELs is higher this year than previous years, due to Brexit and the deadline of 31 December 2020 for eligible RELs to apply to be admitted to the roll.